sakxamydv/sakxamydv/README.md

 Just a guy who wants to learn everything from **First Principles**.
 I started my coding journey about 6 years ago with basic HTML and CSS, built a few static websites, and then shifted my focus to learning and mastering the fundamentals of C.

 I have a deep understanding of **Python, C, and Linux**, which I used as my main OS for 2 years straight (Ubuntu & Arch with Hyprland).
-During that time, I explored Cybersecurity and Networking, getting hands-on with tools like *Wireshark, Burp Suite, Nmap, John the Ripper, Metasploit, Scapy, Ettercap, and the OSINT Framework*.
+During that time, I explored Cybersecurity and Networking, getting hands on with tools like *Wireshark, Burp Suite, Nmap, John the Ripper, Metasploit, Scapy, Ettercap, and the OSINT Framework*.
 I've studied and practiced concepts like *XSS, AuthN & AuthZ, SQLi, RATs, Reverse Shells, MitM, Session token theft, Subnetting, OSI model, TCP/UDP, ARP poisoning, and Encapsulation*.

+And Right Now, I am mastering **BACKEND** and **ML/DL/NLP/CV** To make the best out of both.

-Hope you enjoy the theme—it's inspired by the things I love most (**Elden Ring** and **ASOIAF**).
+ <h4> Theme it's inspired by the things I love most (**Elden Ring** and **ASOIAF**) </h4>

 </div>

 ### Currently Working On
 * **Building an MNIST Neural Network** from scratch using only raw NumPy math.
-* **Bridging the gap** between high-level Python ML and low-level C/C++ memory management.
 * Good at: **`DL`**, **`Python`**, **`FastAPI`**
 * Studying: **`Backend & ML`**
 * Reachable by raven: **[sakxamydv@gmail.com](mailto:sakxamydv@gmail.com)**